 “The goal of the HIPLAB is to improve the protection of patients’ privacy in health information systems.”
 (Dr. Bradley A. Malin) As part of the eMERGE network, HIPLAB is working to design de-identification methodologies that mitigate re-identification threats while maximizing the utility of the data shared for research purposes.

-He obtained his bachelor’s degree in Automation (minor in Business Administration) as an outstanding graduate of Xi’an Jiaotong University, China in 2011.
-He entered college through Special Class for the Gifted Young of China when he was 15 years old.
+He obtained his bachelor’s degree in Automation (minor in Business Administration), as an outstanding graduate, from Xi’an Jiaotong University, which he entered through the Special Class for the Gifted Young of China when he was 15 years old.